 Tract 6 is an 8 acre parcel on the hillside east of the river and road.
 The West Fork of the Bitterroot River forms its western boundary and on the other three sides the land is forested, melding into Tract E on the south and east.
 It is home to the Chalet’.

-Tract E is a 43 acre parcel being offered for sale if accompanied by the purchase of Tract D. This tract is located on the south side of Chicken Creek at its confluence with the West Fork, and is immediately adjacent to Tract D. The land west of the river is level and contains a horse barn with hay storage in the loft, 4 indoor stalls and 4 covered exterior stalls.
+Tract E is located on the south side of Chicken Creek at its confluence with the West Fork, and is immediately adjacent to Tract D. The land west of the river is level and contains a horse barn with hay storage in the loft, 4 indoor stalls and 4 covered exterior stalls.
 The barn has electricity, a tack room and a water well that supplies troughs in both the barn and pastures.
 Also on Tract E is a large (3,000 sq ft) implement shed as well as two fenced pastures and a riding arena.
 That portion of Tract E on the east side of the river is steep and forested.
 Easements established in the HOA covenants allot four bays of the implement shed for storage of hay and the equipment used to maintain common area infrastructure..
 In addition, ranch personnel are allowed access to Tract E, to include three fuel tanks on the north side of the implement shed.
 The owner of Tract B also has access to the fuel tanks, and a new owner may establish fuel tanks as well.
 A burn area has been designated on Tract E for slash accumulated on the ranch.
 As can be noted from the above, Tract E is an excellent horse facility as well as a vital resource serving the common interests of all owners at Alta Meadow Ranch.